thycotic/ac-docs/admin/applications/cfg.md

 * Numbers
 * Symbols

-When you finish setting the password policy, application user accounts that do not comply to your settings will be displayed in a table.
+User accounts that do not comply with the new password policy will be displayed in a table when you have finished setting the parameters.

 ![none compliant users](images/non-comply.png "User accounts out of compliance with password policy")

 Select __Reset__ in the __Reset Password__ column in order for a custom-made password to be generated and assigned to the chosen account.

->**Note**: A process that checks for non-compliant user accounts runs in the background, checking accounts’ password strength and updates the list of non-compliant accounts.
+>**Note**: A background process checks users' password strength and updates the list of non-compliant accounts.

 ## Set Privileged URLs

-You are able to apply extra policies for different (application related) URLs in the __Privileged URLs__ section.
+ The __Privileged URLs__ section allows you to apply extra policies for different application related URLS.

 ![one](images/one-policy.png "Setting one policy for restricted URLs")

 Privileged URLs are grouped by policy.
-Default policy is __Restrict all__ which prevents users to access URLs listed in the text area on the left of the policy.
+The default policy is __Restrict all__ which prevents users from accessing URLs listed in the text area on the left of the policy.

 * Αdd a new app related URL by typing the address in the policy related text area.
 You are free to add as many URLs as you want.
 * Add a new policy for a group of URLs by clicking the “Add new” button.
 You are free to add as many policies as you want.

 <!--
 ![TODO](images/multiple.png "Setting multiple policies for restricted URLs")-->